Aspirata/MiBlend/README.md

 ## Mcblend is in the alpha state, so expect bugs and changes during development

-This is an experimental branch.
-I'm testing new features here

 To Install this brach as addon you need to pack Mcblend Source folder to .zip file and install it as addon **OR** you can download bab (https://github.com/Moo-Ack-Productions/bpy-build) and run bab in cmd in Mcblend Folder

 ## Plan for v0.5.0